Pinterest Hidden Image

 Step 8: De-mold the strained ricotta cheese by carefully holding the top of it with a clean towel and turning it out onto a serving board.
 You can also transfer it to a sealed container and refrigerate it until ready to use!

-My favorite way to enjoy this vegan cashew ricotta is on a slice of crusty baguette with a drizzle of agave, maple syrup, or vegan honey.
-But here are some more ideas:
+My favorite way to enjoy this vegan cashew ricotta is on a slice of crusty baguette with a drizzle of liquid sweetener (maple syrup, agave syrup, or vegan honey) and olive oil.
+But here are some more ideas for both savory and sweet recipes:

 close up shot of vegan ricotta showing the texture with agave drizzled on top.Pin